Ganga-dhar/Spam-Ham-Detection/README.md

 # Spam-Ham-Detection
-This is spam or ham detection uing NaiveBias
+This is spam or ham detection uing Naive Bayes Classifier